 1. Slice & sauté the onions.
 Slice one onion into rounds and dice the other.

 2. Cook the onions & meat.
-Heat the olive oil in the base of the tagine over medium low heat.
+Heat the olive oil in the base of your tagine or dutch oven over medium low heat.
 Add the diced onion, meat, spices, and herbs.
 Cook, mixing to combine, until the onions begin to caramelize and the meat browns, about 15-20 minutes.

 3. Add the onion rounds & tomato.
 Arrange the remaining onion (cut into rounds), tomato slices, and cinnamon sticks over top of the meat in a circular pattern.